Broomfield Transit Study

 A pedestrian underpass on 120th somewhere between Sheridan and Main would make that cross much easier and safer for pedestrians and bikers.
 Has this been evaluated in the past?
 What prevents it from happening?

-Lucas asked about 1 month ago
+Lucas asked 4 months ago

 Hello,